-As vice president for academic affairs and dean of faculty, Jeffrey Groves is responsible for overseeing all of Harvey Mudd College’s academic matters—from hiring new faculty and working with current professors to developing new programs and establishing academic policies.
+As vice president for academic affairs and R. Michael Shanahan Dean of the Faculty, Jeffrey Groves is responsible for overseeing all of Harvey Mudd College’s academic matters—from hiring new faculty and working with current professors to developing new programs and establishing academic policies.

 In addition to being a professor of literature, Groves has served the College as Freshman Division director, chair of Humanities and Social Sciences, and, most recently, chair of the faculty.
 He has taught courses on a wide range of topics: An Introduction to Middle English Literature; Shakespeare; The Land and American Literature; Print and American Culture.
 He has team taught classes in Media and Democracy (with Professor Rachel Mayeri), Dickens, Hardy, and the Victorian Age (with Professor Jim Eckert), and Building Los Angeles (with Professor Dan Petersen).
 His research examines nineteenth-century American printing and publishing history.
 He has co-edited and contributed to two volumes in this area: Perspectives on American Book History (2002; co-edited with Scott E. Casper and Joanne D. Chaison) and A History of the Book in America, Volume 3: The Industrial Book, 1840-1880 (2007; co-edited with Scott E. Casper, Stephen W. Nissenbaum and Michael Winship).
 The latter was awarded the inaugural St. Louis Mercantile Library Prize in American Bibliography in 2008.

 Groves received his bachelor’s from the University of La Verne and his master’s and PhD from the Claremont Graduate University.